 What are the different types of supraventricular tachycardia?

 Sometimes it is normal to have an increased heart rate, such as during exercise, with a high fever, or under stress.
-This fast heart rate is sinus tachycardia, and noting abnormal that should worry you.
-That is a normal response to these stressors and is not a medical problem.
-However, supraventricular tachycardias are abnormal, and there are few types.
+This fast heart rate is sinus tachycardia and noting abnormal that should worry you.
+Sinus tachycardia is a typical response to the stressors mentioned above and is not considered a medical problem.
+However, supraventricular tachycardias are abnormal, and there are few types:

-* Atrioventricular nodal reentrant tachycardia or AVNRT is the first one.
-This is the most common type, after atrial fibrillation.
+- Atrioventricular nodal reentrant tachycardia or AVNRT is the first one, which is the most common type, after atrial fibrillation.

 What causes supraventricular tachycardia?

-Supraventricular tachycardia usually results from abnormal electrical connections in the heart that short-circuits the normal electrical system, but what causes these abnormal pathways is not clear.
+Supraventricular tachycardia usually results from abnormal electrical connections in the heart that short-circuits the standard electrical system, but what causes these abnormal pathways is not clear.